 The classic way to serve scones is with jam and thick clotted cream.
 They are particularly delicious with this low sugar berry jam which you can make in minutes.
 And because it's low in added sugar, you can add an extra big spoonful;)

-Savoury gluten free scones are a perfect accompaniment to soup.
+Savoury gluten free scones (omit the sugar) are a perfect accompaniment to soup.
 Or try them with cream cheese and smoked salmon.
 You can also make gluten free cheese scones.
 And savoury scones can also be used to make a delicious turkey cobbler.